Nurse Advice Line

 What is the Craig Hospital Nurse Advice Line?

 Nurses at Craig Hospital have the experience to help identify potential complications before they become serious health issues.
-This service provides a dedicated nurse to answer nonemergency calls Monday-Friday between the hours of 9 a.m. and 6 p.m.
+This service provides a dedicated nurse to answer nonemergency calls about spinal cord injury or brain injury Monday-Friday between the hours of 9 a.m. and 6 p.m.
 In addition to asking health-related questions, callers can obtain educational resources about healthy living with these injuries.
 Resources for over 150 health issues have been compiled in a database from the experience of Craig nursing staff to answer questions from callers.
 The nurses answering calls are licensed in all 50 states and the District of Columbia and are certified in Rehabilitation Nursing or Neuroscience Nursing.

 Nurse Advice Line for Health Care Providers